 So, if you're in a marriage slump or if you get into one in the future and you want to give up, remember these five things.
 First, wait, because you're probably in fight or flight.
 Second, talk with trusted friends who are pro marriage to get their perspective.
 Third, zoom out to look for progress over the past few months to years.
 Fourth, see a therapist for an extended period of time.
 And fifth, check for your partner's attitude.
 If they're open and teachable, hang in there and keep working on your marriage.

-What else do you feel would be helpful when wondering "Is my marriage over?" or "Should I get a divorce?"
+Leave a comment below on what else people should consider when wondering "is my marriage over?" or "should I get a divorce?"